 Quality data beats even the most sophisticated algorithms.

 Without clean data, your models will deliver misleading results and seriously harm your decision-making processes.
 You'll end up frustrated (been there, done that!), and it's simply not worth it.

-Instead, let us walk you step-by-step through the data cleaning process and explain the following:
+Instead, let us walk you step-by-step through the data cleaning process.